egi-qc/umd-verification/docs/args.rst

 :hostkey: Private key server certificate.

-:ask_cert_renewal: Whether prompt or not for certificate renewal (when certificates
+:dont_ask_cert_renewal: Do not prompt for certificate renewal (when certificates
                         already exist)

 .. _static-args-ref: